ChristianGaser/menstrual-brain-structural-dynamics/README.md

 ## Data Access
 Data for this project consists of longitudinal, dense-sampling MRI (T1-weighted) of female subjects (with/without endometriosis) and controls, organized by subject and time point.
-Data is not publicly shared due to privacy; please contact the corresponding author for information on data access or collaboration.
+Data is available at [OpenNeuro](https://openneuro.org/datasets/ds006491/versions/1.0.1).

 ## Function Overview
 - **cat_stat_svd.m**: performs singular value decomposition (principal component analysis) on a set of NIfTI or GIfTI images.
 Supports covariates, exclusion of scans, and scanner batch correction.